aws/karpenter-provider-aws/designs/statefulset-disruption.md

 ### B. Terminology

-Daemonset: Pod scheduled on every Node.
+- Daemonset: Pod scheduled on every Node.
-EBS: Elastic Block Store.
-An Amazon Web Service that
+- EBS: Elastic Block Store.
-Kubelet:
+- Kubelet: Primary 'node agent' that runs on each node.
+Volume Manager service in Kubelet makes gRPC to EBS CSI Node pod.
-StatefulSet: Manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+- StatefulSet: Manages the deployment and scaling of a set of Pods, and provides gauruntees about the ordering and uniqueness of these Pods.
 These uniqueness gauruntees are valuable when your workload needs persistent storage.

 ### C. Issue Timeline